 Welcome to part 2 of our series on subrecipient monitoring and management.
 Part 1 offers general advice on the subject, and this next post is intended to extend those tips and offer a few annotated sources for further reading.
-Thanks to Linda Butler (first section) and Linda Gilbertson (other sections), grant managers from our Grants Professional Services division, for their input!
+Thanks to Linda Butler (first section) and Linda Gilbertson (other sections), and our internal subject matter experts for their help.

 Tips and Caveats